datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 Let's remind ourselves that Python uses 0-based indexing.
 This means that the first element in an object is located at position
-0. This is different from other tools like R and Matlab that index elements within objects starting at 1.
+0. This is different from other tools like R and Matlab where the index of elements within objects starts at 1.

 ```python
 # Create a list of numbers: